ashes00/deepshell/README.md

     *   Quickly check your Gemini API key status and get a link to your usage dashboard (`-gq`).
 *   **Intuitive User Experience:**
     *   Send queries directly from your command line (`-q`).
-    *   Beautiful Markdown rendering for LLM responses in the terminal, powered by `rich`.
+         *   Beautiful Markdown rendering for LLM responses in the terminal with native C implementation.
     *   Engaging progress animation while waiting for the LLM.
     *   Clear, colored console output for enhanced readability.
     *   Well-formatted and alphabetized help messages (`-h`).